danmindru/responsive-html-email-signature/README.md

+- Stylesheets are included automatically, place them wherever in the dir
+- Autoprefixer is there to help
+- use SASS, LESS or postcss.

 # Responsive HTML email signature(s)
 ### Let's punch email clients in the stomach!
 When you need some basic responsive email signatures that work on mobile.<br/>